For the Fall 2020 semester, this program will be delivered entirely through remote learning. View delivery modes for all programs.

 - Learn to work collaboratively with other creative individuals.

 The world of entertainment

-You'll get to try your hand at acting, singing, dancing and comedy (standup and sketch).
-You'll also learn about the business aspects of the performing arts industry, forming an ad hoc production company with your classmates to stage a show at Theatre Erindale.
-Throughout both terms, you'll make field trips almost every week to see live concerts, plays and other professional performances.
+You'll get to try your hand at acting, singing and dancing.
+You'll also learn about the business aspects of the performing arts industry, forming an ad hoc production company with your classmates.
+Throughout both semesters, you'll make field trips to see musicals, live concerts, plays and other professional performances.